PredictionIO/PredictionIO/docs/manual/source/evaluation/metricchoose.html.md

 A binary classifier gives only two output values (i.e. positive and negative).
-For problem where there are multiple values (3 in our example), we first have to tranform our problem into a binary classification problem.
+For problem where there are multiple values (3 in our example), we first have to transform our problem into a binary classification problem.
 For example, we can have problem whether label = 1.0.
 The confusion matrix now becomes: